jaymoh/laravel-postgresql-to-mongodb/README.md

    ```bash
    docker compose up -d
    ```
-   The above command will build and start the application, Postgres database, and other necessary services in detached mode.
+   The above command will build and start the application, and other necessary services in detached mode.
    The `Dockerfile.app` will handle the installation of PHP dependencies, run and build frontend assets, set up the application, and run migrations and seeders.
    The `Dockerfile.queue` will set up a Laravel queue worker to handle any queued jobs.

-4. Run the following command to import posts and users into ElasticSearch (main branch only):
+4. Run the following command to import posts and users into MongoDB Atlas Search:
    ```bash
    docker compose exec app php artisan scout:queue-import "App\Models\Post"
    docker compose exec app php artisan scout:queue-import "App\Models\User"
    ```
-   This command will index all existing posts into ElasticSearch for full text search functionality.
+   This command will index all existing posts into MongoDB Atlas Search for full text search functionality.

 5. Access the application:
    Open your browser and navigate to `http://localhost:8080`.